November 12-14, 2018

 An avid musician since the age of five when he began studying piano, Chuck holds a degree in Commercial Music from Webster University (St. Louis, Missouri) and has played hundreds of events throughout his 35-year career.
 While working summer stock, he came to realize how important music is when transitioning from one scene to the next.
 Knowledge he put to work with The United Methodist Church in 1996, planning and producing traditional and contemporary corporate worship experiences.
 After serving 18 years with the Church, Chuck is now a full-time worship consultant assisting churches with their Music and Arts Ministry as well as visioning for all worship styles.

 The “revitup!” band brings together gifted musicians from across the states to help uplift the spirit and infuse the soul with praise and worship.
 The music, along with our guest worship leaders’ message provides a motivating and invigorating start to each day.

 The host hotel is the Hilton Pensacola Beach Gulf Front Hotel, Pensacola Beach, Florida.
 Wespath Benefits and Investments (Wespath) has negotiated special room rates:

 Pensacola Beach, Florida 32561

 Note: Attendees are responsible for making and paying for their hotel accommodations.
-Be sure to mention revitup! to obtain the $115 and/or $135 a night room rates.
-(Special room rate will be offered until Friday, October 13 based on availability.)
+Be sure to mention our group code of “REV” to obtain the negotiated rates of $119.00 and/or $129.00 a night.
+(Special room rates will be offered until Wednesday, October 12 based on availability.)